baiangali/plm-llm-kg-framework/README.md

 # PLM-LLM Framework for Semantic Processing and Knowledge Graph Construction

-Source code for the paper:

-> **A Distributed PLM-LLM Framework for Semantic Processing and Knowledge Graph
-> Construction in Mobile and Edge Computing Environments**
-> Sadirmekova Zh., Sambetbayeva M., Abdygalym B., Taberkhan R., Karbozova I.
-> *The 23rd International Conference on Mobile Systems and Pervasive Computing (MobiSPC 2026)*, Athens, Greece.

 ## Overview

 The framework implements a three-stage distributed pipeline for multilingual